KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 that carries motion
 from origin to exhaustion.

-And **Dissolving** is not collapse.
-It is completion —
-the limit where differentiation
-has fully expressed itself,
-and dispersal reaches its natural end.

 And **Dissolving** is not mere ruin.
 It is collapse completing its arc —
 the terminal dispersive limit